ulli-kroll/rtl8821cu/README.md

 rtl8821cu for linux
 ===================

-rtl8821cu/rtl8822cu linux kernel driver Wireless Dual-Band USB Adapter
+rtl8821cu/rtl8822cu linux kernel for wireless abgn device

 Note:
 This is an USB2 only adapter,